0xrushi/envswitch/README.md

 EnvSwitch helps developers quickly switch between different environment configurations (dev, staging, production, etc.) in configuration files.
 It uses fuzzy matching and AI-powered intent recognition to understand what environment you want to switch to and makes the appropriate replacements.

+## When to Use EnvSwitch

+EnvSwitch is particularly useful in scenarios where:
+- You have a mix of hardcoded environment variables and actual environment variables
+- You're forced to use hardcoded values instead of environment variables due to system constraints
+- Manually switching between environment configurations is error-prone and time-consuming
+- You need to maintain multiple environment-specific configurations in your codebase

 ## Features

 - 🧠 AI-powered intent recognition